LudwikJaniuk/skills-github-pages/_posts/2024-02-15-what-is-sustaining-engineering.md

 Here's what I've learned so far.
 The JVM underpins almost all technology around us (even SIM cards![^1]).
 Some years ago the OpenJDK adopted a time-based release model acknowledging that there are "developers, who prefer rapid innovation, and enterprises, which prefer stability"[^2].
 But that stability is not the same as doing nothing[^3].
 Cryptographic algorithms change under our feet, as do the operating systems we run on, and even the compilers we use to build.
 Vulnerabilities and bugs are discovered regularly.
 Sustaining Engineering means reacting to each such change just to deliver this stability that Java is so valued for[^4].

 If the JVM doesn't perform as expected, there is a lot of real-world pain.
 A car factory might grind to a halt.
-A hospital might not be able to schedule operating rooms, or a bank might be out of service meaning people don't get paid on time.
-Even worse, should the JVM emit incorrect machine instructions, an incorrect balance could be stored after a transation - a permeating principle is to always crash rather than execute incorrectly.
+A hospital might not be able to schedule operating rooms, or a bank might be out of service meaning people don't get paid on time[^5].
 These things happen extremely rarely, but when they do, we're the ones to act on them.
 Sustaining Engineering is solving the underlying issue, while helping the customer work around the problem.

 I haven't had a boring day yet.